 A. Price Fixing

 It is unlawful for competitors to reach any agreement or understanding about prices, whether it is to raise, lower, or stabilize prices, and any such discussions should be strictly avoided.
-The same restriction applies to discussions of certain other terms and conditions of sale, such as discounts, payment terms, credit, allowances and other terms which affect prices, profit margins, cost factors, discount or credit terms, or any member’s future intentions concerning any of those subjects.
+The same restriction applies to agreements on certain other terms and conditions of sale, such as discounts, payment terms, credit, allowances and other terms that affect prices, profit margins, cost factors, discount, or credit terms.
+To avoid the appearance of an agreement, there should be not discussion of any member’s future intentions concerning any of those subjects.
 EMA’s members should not exchange with competitors price schedules or future notices of price or product promotions.

 B. Allocation of Customers or Markets Among Competitors